sndunn31/osTicket-Post-Install-Config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- How to add a department
-- How to add an agent
 - How to add a role
+- How to add a team
+- How to add a agent
 - How to add SLA
-- How to add a team
+- How to add a department

 <h2>Configuration Steps</h2>